squashmeister99/labview_projects/performanceBenchmark/readme.txt

-This projects demonstrates the performance benefits of using a variant over an array.
-Search and deletes are a lot faster in a variant than an array.
+This projects compares using a variant vs. array.
+The idea is to see which data storage mechanism is more efficient for a various data set sizes